Running Interactive Scripts

 This code has a subtle memory leak: if you access an HTML element from JavaScript (thereby creating a handle for it) and then remove the element from the page (using innerHTML), Python won’t be able to garbage-collect the Element object because it is still stored in the node_to_handle map.
 And that’s good, if JavaScript can still access that Element via its handle, but bad otherwise.
 Solving this is quite tricky, because it requires the Python and JavaScript garbage collectors to cooperate.

-Event defaults
+Event Defaults

 So far, when an event is generated, the browser will run the listeners, and then also do whatever it normally does for that event—the default action.
 I’d now like JavaScript code to be able to cancel that default action.